johndbaierl/project-portfolio/README.md

 # Hello!

-***About me:***

-I am a current Statistics MS student based out of Los Angeles, CA.  While my primary professional experience is in education and science communication, I am looking to transition into the field of data science and statistics.
-Posted here is a selection of projects and papers highlighting some of my recent work.

 Brief summary of the projects posted above:

 * *Predicting Class Drop-Outs in Secondary School Mathematics*: This is a re-analysis of a 2008 paper predicting student outcomes in high school mathematics.
 We compare the performance of LASSO logistic regression, random forest, kernel-based regularized least squares (KRLS), and vanilla logistic regression.
 All analysis performed in R.